Sahil-creditror/CreditorWebsite/package/SETUP_GUIDE.md

 3. Test endpoint manually
 4. Check backend email service configuration
 5. Verify email addresses in registrant list

+### Team notification emails not sending

+**Problem**: Team members not receiving registration notifications

+**Solution**:
+1. Verify `TEAM_EMAILS` environment variable is set with comma-separated email addresses
+2. Check `SMTP_USER` and `SMTP_PASS` are configured correctly
+3. For Gmail: Make sure you're using an App Password, not your regular password
+4. Check server logs for email sending errors
+5. Verify SMTP settings (host, port, secure) match your email provider
+6. Test in development mode - emails will be logged to console if SMTP is not configured

 ### Zoom link not activating